aminalaee/sqladmin/docs/configurations.md

 * `column_list`: List of columns or column names to be displayed in the list page.
 * `column_exclude_list`: List of columns or column names to be excluded in the list page.
+* `column_searchable_list` List of columns or column names to be searchable in the list page.

 !!! example